frederic-perez/AmE-dictionary/data/idioms.md

 __an honest buck__ Honest, legal work or income.
 Often used in the phrase “make/earn an honest buck.”
 Primarily heard in US. _After 10 years working for the mob, Jeremy was ready to finally start making an honest buck._
 __an honest mistake__ A mistake made unintentionally or unknowingly and without the intention of causing harm; a mistake that anyone might have made in similar circumstances.
 __an iron fist__
+__an uphill battle__ A task that is very daunting from the outset and continues to be challenging.
 __an uphill task__
 __an/the olive branch__ A symbol, expression, or gesture of peace, reconciliation, truce, etc. Used most commonly in the phrase “hold out/offer (someone) an/the olive branch.” _If you find yourself in a spat with a friend, try to be the bigger person and be the one to hold out the olive branch._
 __and all__
+__and so forth__ And or along with other such similar things; and all the rest; and so on; et cetera. _I like outdoor activities like running, hiking, cycling, and so forth._
 __angle for (something)__
 __anonymous tip__ :two: Information about something (typically criminal or illegal activity) that is offered by an anonymous source. _We’ve received an anonymous tip that there is going to be a major drug deal tonight at the harbor._
+__another nail in the coffin__
 __anti-vax__ Opposed to the administering of vaccines, especially to children.
 “Vax” is short for “vaccine.”
 __any way you slice it__
 __anyone’s guess__ Something that no one knows for sure.